Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Compactness in

-\section{Compactness in $(\mathcal{D}, d_B)$}
+\section{Compactness in $\mathcal{D}$}

-Our first contribution is \cref{thm:Compactness}, which gives a criterion for characterizing a compact set in $\DD$ topologized with the bottleneck distance.
-This work can be viewed in parallel to \cite[Thm.~21]{Mileyko2011}, which does the same using the related Wasserstein distance for persistence diagrams.
+Our first contribution is Thm.~\ref{thm:Compactness}, which gives a criterion for characterizing (relatively) compact sets in $(\DD, d_B)$.
+This work can be viewed in parallel to Theorem 21 of \cite{Mileyko2011}, which does the same using the related Wasserstein distance $d_{W_p}$ for persistence diagrams.
 For other structural properties of families of persistence modules see \cite{Bubenik2018b}.

-\begin{definition} A subspace of a topological space is \textbf{relatively compact} if its closure is compact. \end{definition} As in \cite{Mileyko2011}, we will actually give a criterion to check that a subset $\Scal \subseteq \DD$ is relatively compact.
-Specifically, we show that a set of diagrams satisfies three properties if and only if it is relatively compact.
+\begin{definition} A subspace of a topological space is \textbf{relatively compact} if its closure is compact. \end{definition} In what follows we will provide a criterion to check whether a subset $\Scal \subseteq \DD$ is relatively compact.
+Specifically, we will show that a set is relatively compact if it satisfies the following three properties.